By Alisoun Mackenzie

 - Volunteering overseas other than where there is a critical need – firefighters, medical professionals, development specialists, and trauma healers are some of the professions that are genuinely needed short-term to help a country recover from a natural disaster or war.
 However, other than in critical situations, volunteering abroad takes jobs away from locals and encourages local governments to rely on free labor.
 Plus the use of unskilled volunteers often causes more long-term damage than good (many buildings built by volunteers are not fit for purpose).
 Unless you have skills that are critically needed overseas, you’re part of a communal community or environmental project there are better ways to support people in other countries.

 - Volunteering in schools or orphanages – schools are educational establishments.
-A constant stream of short-term volunteers making one-off trips interrupts the education of children, exposes them to risks, and can contribute to attachment disorders.
+A constant stream of short-term volunteers, white teachers, making one-off trips interrupts the education of children, exposes them to risks, and can contribute to attachment disorders.
 Orphanages are never a good long-term solution but westerners visiting them fosters a long-term reliance on them.
 Sadly in some countries, many ‘fake’ orphanages abuse and exploit children for sole the profit of unscrupulous criminals running them.

 - Lack of knowledge and preparation – visiting countries with little understanding of historical or cultural contexts (including the role of colonialism, what the country excels at, their leaders, and areas of expertise).
 Plus how you could partner with local agencies rather than taking the lead.